Joyent

-Joyent Inc. was a software and services company based in San Francisco, California.
-Specializing in cloud computing, it marketed infrastructure-as-a-service.
+Joyent Inc. is a software and services company based in San Francisco, California.
+Specializing in cloud computing, it markets infrastructure-as-a-service.

 On June 15, 2016, the company was acquired by Samsung Electronics.

 Services

 Triton, Joyent's hosting unit, was designed to compete with Amazon's Elastic Compute Cloud (EC2) and offered infrastructure as a service (IaaS) and platform as a service (PaaS) for large enterprises.

 This hosting business was used for online social network gaming, where it provides services to companies such as THQ, Social Game Universe, and Traffic Marketplace.

 The company also hosted Twitter in its early days.
 Other customers include LinkedIn, Gilt Groupe, and Kabam.

 In June 2013 Joyent introduced an object storage service under the name Manta and partnered in September 2013 with network appliance vendor Riverbed to offer an inexpensive content-delivery network.
 In February 2014, Joyent announced a partnership with Canonical to offer virtual Ubuntu machines.